mautic/mautic-community-handbook/pages/03.community-portal/07.conversations/docs.md

 Please note that all conversations within this platform must adhere to the [Code of Conduct](https://contribute.mautic.org/policies/code-of-conduct) at all times.

+>>> We use [Slack](https://mau.tc/slack-invite) as our primary tool for conversations within the community on a 121 and group basis, so we'd recommend that you use Slack rather than the Community Portal at this time.

 To start a conversation:

 1. Sign in to the Community Portal